-To consider the nature, content and method of delivery of professional and vocational education, within the ICT sector, which will enable learners achieve their employment expectations.
+To consider the nature, content and method of delivery of professional and vocational education within the ICT sector, which will enable learners to achieve their employment expectations.

 To promote the effective use of ICT as a medium for the delivery of professional and vocational education.

 To foster life-long learning in ICT-related areas.